NikolaiMagnussen/ercin/README.md

 - Use Web Services module for extracting scientific publications authored by a person.
 - Use REST API module for extracting information about a person and which institution they belong to.

+## Problems Encountered:
+- Each Web Service API call seem to be rate-limited to 1MB/s.

 ## Authors:
 - Andreas Isnes Nilsen
 - Nikolai Åsen Magnussen